-Pursuant to Rule 25-6.0185, F.A.C. and Order No. PSC-09-0232-PAA-EM, Florida Power & Light Company hereby submits its revised Emergency Plan for Capacity Shortages/Transmission Limitations and Long Term Fuel Shortages in both clean copy format and legislative (type/strike) format.
-Contemporaneous with this filing, FPL is also providing a copy of its Emergency Plan to the Florida Reliability Coordinating Council.
-Please do not hesitate to contact me at (561) 304-5795 if you have any questions regarding this filing.
+Pursuant to Rule 25-6.0185, F.A.C. and Order No. PSC-09-0232-PAA-EM, Florida Power & Light Company hereby submits its revised Emergency Plan for Capacity Shortages/Transmission Limitations and Long Term Fuel Shortages ("Emergency Plan") in both clean copy format and legislative (type/strike) format.
+Consistent with Rule 25-6.0185(2), F.A.C.
+FPL last submitted its Emergency Plan on January 31, 2015.
+During 2016, FPL worked collaboratively with the Florida Reliability Coordinating Council and the other member utilities, to revise and reorganize the Emergency Plan comprehensively.
+Therefore, the current Emergency Plan is struck through in its entirety to conform to the Florida Reliability Coordinating Council plan which incorporates the NERC reliability standards requirements associated with emergency operations, as well as to reflect the non-substantive formatting changes.